 2. Don’t make your decision until you are confident it is the decision you are willing to live with, for better or for worse.
 It took me two years of thinking, studying, observing, and praying before I made my final decision.
 But when I made it, I was SURE.
 There was no looking back even when my church shunned and excommunicated me, and I lost a close relationship with my oldest child.
 You will also face some serious and painful fallout.
 You want to be able to have inner peace even when all hell breaks loose against you.

 3. Make sure you have a supportive, non-critical environment in which to walk through the difficult process of either staying or leaving.
-The Flying Free membership community opens up every four months to new members.
-It’s jam packed with educational resources and personal contact with hundreds of women in your exact situation.
-If you want to find out when it opens up next, be sure to get on my mailing list.
-Sign up at the top of this website.
+The Flying Free Sisterhood program is jam-packed with educational resources and personal contact with hundreds of women in your exact situation.
+If you want to learn more, go to www.joinflyingfree.com.

 4. If you are still unsure about whether or not your marriage is abusive or just your average run-of-the-mill challenging relationship, read my book, Is It Me?
 Making Sense of Your Confusing Relationship.
 I wrote it so you would know.